oxinabox/DataDeps.jl/README.md

  - [RemoteFiles.jl](https://github.com/helgee/RemoteFiles.jl): keeps local files up to date with remotes
  - [BinaryProvider.jl](https://github.com/JuliaPackaging/BinaryProvider.jl) downloads binaries intended as part of a build chain.
 I'm pretty sure you can trick it into downloading data.
  - [`Base.download`](https://docs.julialang.org/en/stable/stdlib/file/#Base.download) if your situtation is really simple just sticking a `download` into the `deps/build.jl` file might do you just fine.

+ Outside of julia's ecosystem is
+  - [Python: Quilt](https://github.com/quiltdata/quilt).
+Quilt uses a centralised data store, and allows the user to download the data as Python packages containing it in serialised from.
+It *might* be possible to use PyCall.jl to use this from julia.